Skip to main content

 DOCENT

-M. Stella Acerno, president of CEDU Centro per l'Educazione ai Diritti Umani (Centre for Human Rights Education), a non-profit organisation registered in the regional Single National Register of the Third Sector.
+M. Stella Acerno, president of the CEDU Centro per l'Educazione ai Diritti Umani (Centre for Human Rights Education), a non-profit organisation registered in the regional Third Sector Single National Register.
 Former teacher of literary subjects and history

 at State Institutes of Higher Education.
-Press and communications contact person for Amnesty International Italy, Liguria Constituency.
+Press and communication contact person for Amnesty International Italia, Circoscrizione Liguria.

 Recommended readings for further study: